BlueDot BME680 Environmental and Gas Sensor

 • GND Pin.
 Connect the GND pin from the board to the GND from the Arduino.

 Great!
-Now we need to connect the sensor to the I2C bus.
-The I2C communication uses basically two wires.
+Now we need to connect the sensor to the I²C bus.
+The I²C communication uses two wires.
 The clock signal is generated by the Arduino and transferred to the sensor through the SCL line.
-The Arduino can send commands to the sensor using the SDA line.
+On the other hand, the Arduino can send commands to the sensor using the SDA line.
 Just as well, all data from the sensor goes back to the Arduino through the SDA line.
 Because of that, the SDA line is bidirectional.

 • SDI Pin.
 Connect the SDI pin from the board to the SDA line on the Arduino.
 This corresponds to the pin A4 on the Arduino Uno.